Legacy Software Review: Microsoft

 When Microsoft decided to upgrade its ERP platform, it consolidated and rebranded: Microsoft Dynamics 365 Business Central is commonly used by smaller and midsized organizations, while Microsoft Dynamics 365 Finance and Operations, otherwise known as Finance and Supply Chain, is for larger organizations.

-Issues with Microsoft Legacy Software
+Common Risks Associated with Microsoft Legacy Software

 Current users of Dynamics GP, Dynamics SL, Dynamics NAV, and Dynamics AX may experience some of the following pain points: